 What Does Bulletproof Coffee Do?

 First and foremost, bulletproof coffee is coffee.
-While it may include extras like MCT oil and butter that normal coffee doesn’t, it still has caffeine.
+While it may include extras like MCT oil and butter that normal coffee does not, it still has caffeine.
 There haven’t been studies conducted on bulletproof coffee itself, but most of us know the benefits of coffee in general.
 The caffeine in coffee helps us wake up in the mornings, enhances our mood, and even offers our minds a bit of clarity.
 With this in mind, it would make sense that bulletproof coffee does the same, but perhaps a bit more.

 The butter used in bulletproof coffee provides some of the fuel your body needs each day.
 This component, combined with the MCT oil, turns this coffee into a well-balanced, high-calorie meal replacement.
 According to Dave Asprey, the creator of bulletproof coffee, you’ll feel full and energized after making this drink a part of your normal morning routine.